hrgdavor/jsx6/README.md

 ## WILL NOT

-even attempt to support server side rendering like Next.js or others.
-It is strictly for apps that are not crawled by search engines.
+even attempt to support SSR(Server Side Rendering) or make compromises for using in websites.
+It is strictly for JS applications that are not crawled by search engines.
 Supporting or even slightly considering SSR can only bring ugly compromises that I luckily never personally needed in my JavaScript apps.

 ## Useful standalone parts of JSX6